 If you’re unsure what exactly the law says about right of way in specific situations, you can take an online or in-person driver’s training refresher course.
 Even if you feel fairly confident in your highway knowledge, it’s always good to keep on top of traffic laws and regulations, as they can change from time to time.

 When the right of way is in doubt, the best approach is to just drive defensively and courteously.
 This often means yielding the right of way to others or stopping until you and another motorist can signal to one another and take turns proceeding through an intersection safely.
-Remember: yielding the right of way to someone else will rarely cause a traffic issue, whereas accelerating into an intersection or merging lanes when you do not have the legal right of way can result in serious accidents, damage to motor vehicles, injury, death, and even criminal liability.
+Remember: yielding the right of way to someone else will rarely cause a traffic issue, whereas accelerating into an intersection or merging lanes when you do not have the legal right of way can result in serious car accidents, damage to motor vehicles, injury, death, and even criminal liability.

 When you yield the right of way, you are stopping or slowing your vehicle so that another motorist’s or pedestrian’s use of the roadway takes priority over yours.
 This can be legally mandated through stop and yield signs, traffic lights, signage, and traffic laws.
 It may also be something a driver does voluntarily in an uncertain situation, in the interests of safe and courteous driving.
 In plain English, yielding the right of way means waiting so that someone else can go first.
 (There is a second legal definition of “right of way” that has to do with access to property.
 The term may come up in trespassing cases, for example.
 This is unrelated to the phrase’s use in traffic law.)